eliabntt/irotate_active_slam/INSTALL.md

 - RTABMap:
     - `git clone https://github.com/introlab/rtabmap && cd rtabmap`
     - `git checkout 39f68c44c`
+    - *NOTE:* If you want to update rtabmap you may do so.
+In the latest version Memory.cpp does NOT need to be switched.
+Rtabmap.cpp should be easily mergeable.
+We provide an updated Rtabmap.cpp [here](https://github.com/eliabntt/irotate_active_slam/blob/master/rtabmap-edited/Rtabmap_5d200a0.cpp) for commit 5d200a0.
+However, we cannot ensure that the parameters and the mapping behaviour will be the same.
+Please rename the file and copy that as per the following instruction.
     - copy the edited rtabmap files into the cloned folder `cp <your-active_v_slam>/rtabmap-edited/* <your-rtabmap>/corelib/src`
     - build and install rtabmap. **NOTE** Be careful that the end of `cmake ..` must be "Build files have been written to ..." w/o ANY _subsequent_ warnings.
 GTSAM, g2o, OpenCV should be automatically recognized and enabled for the building.
     - Test the installation by running `rtabmap` command in a console.
 A preemptive `sudo ldconfig` might be necessary.